 Where can I find a schedule of the events and activities?

-The 2018 schedule will be released 1-2 months in advance of the event after being finalized with special guests and activity leaders.
+The schedule for the next in-person event will be released 1-2 months in advance of the event after being finalized with special guests and activity leaders.
 We will also have printed schedules at the event.

 How much are tickets?

-Ticket pricing is listed on our ticket page.
-You can also sign up for our attendee mailing list to be notified when ticket sales are open and when early bird and pre-registration will end.
-Generally tickets start being sold in January for the next convention.
-Our early bird pricing will be in effect this year until April 17th.
+Ticket pricing for our next in-person event is listed on our ticket page.
+You can also sign up for our attendee mailing list to be notified when online ticket sales are open for any in-person events and when early bird and pre-registration will end.

 Please keep a copy of your receipt/eticket.
-You will need it for signing in at our registration desk on the day of the event.
+You will need it for signing in at our registration desk at the event.
 You may show a printed copy of your receipt/eticket or a copy on an electronic device in order to pick up your badges at registration.
 We do not mail tickets.
-All receipts and etickets have unique identification including a QR code and will be cross-referenced at registration so that you can pick up your badge(s).
+All receipts and etickets have unique identification including a QR code and will be cross-referenced at registration so that you can pick up your physical badge(s).

 What is the refund policy?

-If you require a refund for any reason of early bird and/or pre-registration tickets, the request must be sent in writing no later than June 9th, 2018.
+If you require a refund or downgrade for any reason of early bird and/or pre-registration tickets, the request must be sent in writing no later than 45 days before the applicable event.
 Exceptions may be made in extenuating circumstances only, at the discretion of the organizer.
-All refund requests made in June by the deadline will be processed AFTER the convention.
-If a ticket that had a refund request is used, the refund will be denied.

 At door ticket sales are NOT REFUNDABLE.